 STEP 3: FORMS (REQUIRED 48 HOURS PRIOR TO TRAVEL)

 It is your responsibility to understand and obey all University policies.
-Inappropriate behavior while on your trip or during events associated with your trip will be referred to the Assistant Dean of Students and/or to the Judicial Affairs Office.
+Inappropriate behavior while on your trip or during events associated with your trip will be referred to the Student Conduct Office (Biddeford Campus) or to the Assistant Dean of Students (Portland Campus).
 In the case that guests are permitted to accompany you on the trip and at corresponding events, you should understand that you are responsible for the behavior of your guest(s) and may be held responsible for any policies that they violate.
 You may be removed from a trip because of your behavior or that of your guests at the discretion of the University Representative on your trip, in consultation with the On Campus Contact.
 You will be responsible for the costs associated with your removal from the trip.

 As a student traveler, Trip Leader, or University Representative, you will be given an On Campus Contact to call in case of an emergency.
 The On Campus Contact will determine the frequency of contact with the Trip Leader or University Representative.
 If Medical Forms need to be consulted, the Trip Leader or University Representative must call the On Campus Contact immediately.
 If there are any other behavior or safety related concerns, the On Campus Contact must be consulted at the time of the incident.

-Unless the Assistant Dean of Community Life (Biddeford Campus) or the Assistant Dean of Students (Portland Campus) in his/her discretion directs otherwise, at the time of approval of student travel, any Tier III trip will require a full-time or part-time University faculty member, staff member (referred to as a University Representative) to attend.
+Unless the Director of Student Engagement (Biddeford Campus) or the Assistant Dean of Students (Portland Campus) in his/her discretion directs otherwise, at the time of approval of student travel, any Tier III trip will require a full-time or part-time University faculty member, staff member (referred to as a University Representative) to attend.
 It is strongly recommended that the organization’s advisor or person affiliated with the group be the person to attend.
 Any high-risk wilderness activity will require a minimum of one certified Wilderness EMT/First Responder in attendance.

 DUTIES OF THE STUDENT TRIP LEADER

 The University Student Trip Leader is there to provide general guidance of the student trip.
 This individual will carry the copies of Medical Forms and will consult with the On Campus Contact at the time of any emergency or change in the itinerary.
 This individual will report any behavioral issues that occur on the trip to the On Campus Contact upon returning to campus.
 Frequency of contact with the On Campus Contact will be pre-determined.
 Trip participants will be provided with the Trip Leader's contact information for emergency needs.
-At the discretion of the Assistant Dean, the Trip Leader may be requested to attend a brief training and planning meeting with a staff member of the previously mentioned offices.
+At the discretion of the Director of Student Engagement (Biddeford Campus) or the Assistant Dean of Students (Portland Campus), the Trip Leader may be requested to attend a brief training and planning meeting with a staff member of the previously mentioned offices.

 DUTIES OF THE UNIVERSITY REPRESENTATIVE

 The University Representative on the student trip is there to monitor student safety and to represent the interests of the University throughout the trip.
 This individual will carry the copies of Medical Forms and will consult with the On Campus Contact at the time of any emergency or change in the itinerary.
 This individual will address all behavioral issues that occur on the trip and report all addressed behavior to the On Campus Contact upon returning to campus.
 Trip participants will be provided with the University Representative's contact information for emergency needs.
-At the discretion of the Assistant Dean, the University Representative may be requested to attend a brief training and planning meeting with a staff member of the previously mentioned offices.
+At the discretion of the Director of Student Engagement (Biddeford Campus) or the Assistant Dean of Students (Portland Campus), the University Representative may be requested to attend a brief training and planning meeting with a staff member of the previously mentioned offices.

 **Please refer to Human Resources Addendum